 Get Out Your Crock Pot

-Another time-saving tip for the 21 Day Fix is to use a crock pot.
-Usually a crock pot is saved for dinners but it can work fine for certain lunches.
+Another time-saving tip for the 21 Day Fix is to use a crock pot or instant pot.
+Usually a crock pot is saved for dinner recipes but it can work fine for certain lunch recipes.
 Just turn it on first thing in the morning if you are an early riser or turn it on before bed, then you can just pack up your lunch portion in the morning before work.

 Crock pots make meal prep insanely easy and there are actually quite a few 21 Day Fix-specific recipes out there, like these.
 Don’t forget that you don’t have to completely abandon your old favorite recipes.
 Just use the containers to ensure you are eating the right size portions and take a peek at your 21 Day Fix approved foods list to make sure you’re on the right track.